Onoruuu/Onoruuu.github.io/content/about-me.md

 jk!!!

-if u wanna talk about anything hmu @onoruuu on discord!!!
+if you wanna talk about anything feel free to hit me up @onoruuu on discord!!!